Khed, Ratnagiri: Geography

 Khed is located at 17.72°N 73.38°E. It has an average elevation of 25 metres (82 feet).
 Alphonso mangoes are grown in the area around the town.
 Khed lies between Kashedi Ghat and Bhoste Ghat.
 The region surrounding the town is mostly mountainous.

 The Jagbudi River is a large river located in the area.
-Raghuveer ghat is mainly use for picnic spots.
+The Raghuveer ghat is mainly use for picnic spots.

 Culture

-Khed is a town that has many festivities.
-Several religious festivals are celebrated in the town.
-Social groups like Navnirman Kala Sanstha have been promoting artists from surrounding villages to show their work at state and national levels since 2004.
+The town is a melting pot of cultures, where traditional Maharashtrian customs blend seamlessly with modern influences.
+Festivals like Ganesh Chaturthi, Diwali, Holi, Eid and Christmas are celebrated with great enthusiasm and vigor, bringing the community together in joyous harmony.
+The local cuisine, characterized by its use of coconut, rice, and seafood, offers a delightful culinary experience that reflects the region's coastal heritage.

-'RAJ YUVA Mahostav' & 'JCI festival' (mela) is also organized in Khed once every year.
+'Raj Yuva Mahostav' & 'JCI festival' (Mela) is also organized in Khed once every year.

 Shimaga (Holi) and Ganapati are Konkan's favorite festivals.
 Gauri-Ganpati festival is celebrated with cheer and enthusiasm all over the taluka.

 Ram Navmi festival is celebrated in Laxmi Narayan Temple.
 It is celebrated for 10 days starting from Gudi Padva.

-Ganesh utsav is largely and joyfully celebrated in the city.
+Ganesh Chaturthi is largely and joyfully celebrated in the city.

 One of the most important attractions of Khed is the annual rally conducted on the occasion of Shiv Jayanti.

+Hazrat Jalal Shah baba Dargah (Shrine) - The shrine of Hazrat Jalal Shah, is situated in the suburb of Khed along the NH 66 highway, near Khed Railway Station, on the edge of Veral village.
+The Dargah includes a modest courtyard, a multi purpose space, and an ablution area for devotees.
+The annual Urs of Dargah, a significant event, is celebrated with deep reverence between the 15th to 20th of Sha'ban (Islamic calendar), attracting numerous visitors from the surrounding regions.

-Vade-Mutton is a popular dish in the khed.
+Vade-Mutton is a popular dish in Khed.
 The staple diet is rice and fish.
 Ghavane is one of the main dishes in the menu which prepared by the rice flour, eaten as Breakfast.
-Also, Monga is a famous food item called as "Popati" in north Konkan.
+Also, Monga is a well-known food item called as "Popati" in north Konkan.